renat2985/bitball.club/README.md

 ## From AliExpress.com

-[Boxing speed ball head mounted](https://www.aliexpress.com/item/1005007435780644.html) (You need a ball with an elastic band)
+[Tennis Training Ball with Elastic String](https://www.aliexpress.com/item/1005008118081299.html) (You specifically need a tennis ball.
+Fight Ball balls are not suitable as they are either too light.)

 [Flashlight Headband Head Strap 18650](https://www.aliexpress.com/item/1005006141023865.html) (You need a headband with a mount for a power bank)